 Standby generators are not cheap.
 Plan to spend anywhere from $6,000 to $8,000 with another $2,000 for installation.
 Most houses will require a 12,000 to 15,000-watt generator.
 Call an electrician for a quote.
 Remember that whole house generators have to be made explicitly for a home.
 Ignore any quote that is given to you without a home inspection.

 Losing power and heat is a big concern for those who live in climates where severe winter weather like an ice storm threatens the power supply.
 If you have a traditional fireplace, you are alright if there is enough cut wood on hand.

 A gas fireplace or fireplace insert that fits into the existing firebox is also good for uninterrupted heat.
 If your fireplace or insert has a standing pilot, it can be lit during an outage since no electricity is needed.
 Newer gas fireplaces may have an energy-saving intermittent pilot ignition system.
 These systems require electricity to start the pilot light each time it is used.

 The IntelliFire or IntelliFire Plus pilot ignition system does not require electricity all of the time.
 This system includes a battery backup that allows the pilot flame to be lit during an outage.
 It requires two D-cell batteries along with AA batteries.

 You can also use a millivolt ignition system during a power failure.
 This system relies on a standing pilot.
 You do not need any type of external power to operate it.
 They’re remote-ready, and they can acclimate to a basic wall switch or a programmable thermostat.

 MagikFlame fireplaces are an energy-efficient and convenient way to get the ambiance you are looking for without the hassle of an actual wood-burning fireplace.
-You will have a look and feel of a real fire without the need for venting, flammable fuels, or routine maintenance.
+You will have the look and feel of a real fire without the need for venting, flammable fuels, or routine maintenance.
 All you need is a standard outlet to plug it into.